iot-bus/iot-bus.github.io/docs/source/iot-bus-overview.rst

 `Motor <boards/iot-bus-motor.html>`_
   This IoT-Bus module provides a motor controller.
 It uses two TB6612FNG motor drivers controlled by a PCA9685 on the I2C bus.
-  The default address is 0x5F but can be changed from 0x40 through 0x5F by disconnecting solder blobs.
   It supports two stepper motors or four DC Motors.

   .. figure:: _static/iot-bus-motor.jpg
       :align: left